lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

      Spades   -> "Black"
 ```

-The case statement is using Pattern Matching to decide which text to return
+The case statement is using pattern matching to decide which text to return

 The value of `suitIn` is evaluated, and then checked against the given patterns
 in the case statement